jfpettit/flare/README.md

 - 'reallygoodCartPolePPOrun' (wasn't actually that good) I think also used the SimpleActorCritic network, but I'm not certain.

 ## More to come!
-- Implement DDPG
+- MPI parallelization
-- Implement SAC (maybe?)
+- Implement DQN, DDPG and SAC (maybe?)
 - Comment code to make it clearer
 - Blog post
 - A2C, PPO, and (hopefully) REINFORCE might be extended to continuous action spaces